 The ECN threshold determines how aggressively a switch will indicate that packets are experiencing congestion and subsequently how frequently the sending station may need to adjust transmission rate.
 The optimal threshold setting depends on the current state of the network and the types of communication flows that are competing for common resources.
 As previously discussed, a low threshold setting can benefit latency-sensitive smaller flows and a high threshold setting can have better performance for throughput-sensitive larger traffic flows.
-The mix of these flows and their communication patterns is constantly changing but have been shown to be predictable using machine learning techniques that model application traffic behavior [34] [35] [36].
+The mix of these flows and their communication patterns is constantly changing but has been shown to be predictable using machine learning techniques that model application traffic behavior [32] [33] [34].
 A machine learning model that predicts data center network traffic patterns could be used to dynamically adjust ECN thresholds to optimize the trade-off between low-latency and high-throughput.
 The unfair sharing of the dynamic pool of memory in the smart buffering scheme can also be address by dynamically adjusting the ECN threshold differently for TCP and RoCE traffic.

 To train a model of network traffic patterns in the data center an AI/ML system needs an abundance of real-time data from the network.
-The data acquisition system needs to capture the temporal relationships between network devices across the data center and at large scale.
+The data acquisition system needs to capture the temporal relationships between network devices across the data center at large scale.
 Traditional network monitoring systems based on SNMP and/or NetConf use polling to "pull" data from the devices.
-This approach has scaling issues, increases network traffic and is more difficult to correlate the collected data.
-What is needed is a telemetry stream of essential parameters directly from the network devices.
+This approach has scaling issues, increases network traffic and makes it more difficult to correlate the collected data.
+What is needed is a telemetry stream of essential parameters flowing directly from the network devices.
 Telemetry is a network monitoring technology developed to collect performance data quickly from physical or virtual devices.
 Telemetry differs from traditional network monitoring technologies as it enables network devices to "push" high-precision performance data to a data repository in real time and at high speeds.
-This improves the utilization of device and network resources during data collection.
+This improves the utilization 24 of device and network resources during data collection.

-With Telemetry technology, an AI/ML system can build a model that monitors the congestion status of all queues on the entire network.
+Using the telemetry stream of data from network devices, an AI/ML system can build a model that monitors the congestion status of all queues on the entire network.
 The stream of parameters can be used to train and retrain the network model, allowing inference engines on the network devices to predict changes in the data center environment and self-adjust their ECN threshold.
 Inputs to the model can extend well beyond the existing counters obtained by traditional network monitoring systems.
 Essential input parameters might include:

-- A snapshot of the incast ratio (N:1) at an egress port - The mix of mice and elephants flows at an ingress port - The rate change in switch buffer occupancy

-Other more traditional network metrics might include:

-- Port-level information

-- Sent and received bytes

-- Sent and received packets

-- o Discarded packets in the transmit and receive directions

-- Received unicast packets, multicast packets, and broadcast packets

-- Sent unicast packets, multicast packets, and broadcast packets

-- Sent and received error packets

-- Ingress port bandwidth usage and egress port bandwidth usage

-- ECN packets
+- A snapshot of the incast ratio (N:1) at an egress port - The mix of mice and elephants flows at an ingress port - The rate change in switch buffer occupancy - 34 Other more traditional network metrics might include: - Port-level information - Sent and received bytes - Sent and received packets - Discarded packets in the transmit and receive directions - 39 Received unicast packets, multicast packets, and broadcast packets - 40 Sent unicast packets, multicast packets, and broadcast packets 0 - 41 Sent and received error packets - 42 Ingress port bandwidth usage and egress port bandwidth usage 0 - 43 0 ECN packets

 - Queue-level information

 - Egress queue buffer utilization

 - Headroom buffer utilization

 - Received PFC frames

 - Sent PFC frames